elywin/Devpost/_posts/2021-07-07-reactnativeEnvSetup.md

 > react-native run-android

-If everything is set up correctly, you should see your new app running in your Android device.
+If everything is set up correctly, you should see your new app running on your Android device.

+# 2.Using Expo CLI

+Assuming that you have Node installed, you can use npm to install the Expo CLI command line utility:

+**install the Expo CLI**

+> npm install -g expo-cli

+**Create a new React Native project**

+> expo init DemoProject

+**Move into the project folder/directory**

+> cd DemoProject

+**Run the project**

+> expo start

+The development server will be started for you.

+**Running the app on a device ios or android**

+Install the [Expo](https://docs.expo.io/) client app on your iOS or Android phone and connect to the same wireless network as your computer.

+- On Android, use the Expo app to scan the QR code from your terminal to open your project.
+- On iOS, use the built-in QR code scanner of the Camera app.

+If everything is set up correctly, you should see your new app running on your device.